 American Caribbean Real Estate, Christie's International Real Estate

-Pack your toothbrush, grab your boat, and get ready to live the ultimate Keys lifestyle!
-This beautiful 2-bedroom, 2.5-bathroom condo offers everything you need for a stress-free retreat or a permanent piece of paradise.Step inside to a light and bright interior filled with upgrades and thoughtful finishing touches.
-Two screened lanais provide the perfect spot to relax, unwind, and soak in the
+NEW LOWER PRICE!!
+This beautiful 2-bedroom, 2.5-bathroom condo offers everything you need for an stress-free retreat or your full-time piece of paradise.Step inside to a light and bright interior filled with upgrades and thoughtful finishing touches.
+Two screened lanais provide the perfect spot to relax, unwind, and soak in the stunning views of the lush tropical landscaping, sparkling pool, BBQ

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.